BritishTrustForOrnithology/MoveRakeR/README.md

 ## Initial visualisation

+A further R package is also available alongside `MoveRakeR` called `RakeRvis`, which is a `Shiny` app with detailed plotting functionality for neater visualisation using `leaflet`, `leafgl` and `mapdeck`, with further option to either load data or download data from MoveBank or UvA-BiTS.

-Although this is of course up to the user, `MoveRakeR` provides leaflet mapping options as two R `shiny` apps.
-This will be updated in the near future to the `Bootstrap` layout with further functionality.
-In this initial release, the first of these functions is called: `plot_leaflet` and can simply allow visualisation of tracked animals, via:
+Although this is of course up to the user, `MoveRakeR` also provides `leaflet` mapping options as two simpler R `Shiny` standalone apps that can be called upon.
+These will hopefully be updated in the near future to the `Bootstrap` layout more aligned with `RakeRvis`.
+The first of these, `plot_leaflet` and can simply allow visualisation of tracked animals, via:

 ``` r
 plot_leaflet(data)